dagliyunus/hostel-fullstack/README.md

 ## License

 This project is developed for educational and demonstration purposes.
-Licensing details can be added here if needed.

 ## Contact